 Production of peace medals was not an original function of the Mint, so their production was contracted out – often to Mint employees using Mint equipment after hours.
 Starting with Rutherford B. Hayes, the Mint took over medal production and the Peace Medals series transitioned to the Presidential Medals series.
 The Peace Medals series continued for four more presidents, ending with Benjamin Harrison.
 By that time, the primary function of the medals as symbols of peace and allegiance had waned.

 Presidential medals have long been an important way for the Mint’s best artists and engravers to showcase their talents with classic American numismatic art.
 The medals were especially significant prior to 1892 when the first commemorative coins were issued.
 Mint designers often tried out certain design motifs on medals, which were then used on coins, since they had more freedom when designing medals than coins that usually come with specific legal requirements.

 Probably the most famous example of that is the John F. Kennedy half dollar obverse, which is a slightly modified version of the 1961 Presidential medal Gilroy Roberts prepared of President Kennedy.
 Many other medals in the series were prepared by some of the most celebrated Mint artists like Charles Barber and John R. Sinnock.

-The new silver medals are a great way to add silver to your portfolio while celebrating the 45 men who have served as President of the United States since 1789.
-They would also make great gifts to collectors and non-collectors.
+These new silver medals are a great way to add silver to your portfolio while celebrating the 45 men who have served as President of the United States since 1789.
+They also make great gifts to collectors and non-collectors.